USA Banner

 BS Management Science, BS Economics, Massachusetts Institute of Technology

-Kirby Ledvina joined the U.S. DOT Volpe Center’s Energy Analysis and Sustainability Division in 2021 after interning with the division the previous summer.
-She supports diverse projects in the areas of sustainability, supply chain optimization, and transportation asset management.
+Kirby Ledvina joined the U.S. DOT Volpe Center’s Energy Analysis and Sustainability Division in 2020.
+She supports diverse projects in transportation asset management, supply chain optimization, transportation resilience, and the deployment of electric vehicle charging infrastructure.

 Kristin C. Lewis, PhD